Month ending 30 November

-In the current economic environment, we believe that shares can continue to outperform bonds, although we expect more modest returns and higher volatility to persist.
-Moreover, stock selection will continue to be key.
+However, in the current economic climate, we still believe that shares can continue to outperform bonds, although we expect more modest returns and higher volatility than 2017.
+Security selection – being in the right companies delivering strong earnings – will continue to be a key driver of performance.